moazzam-49/My_Portfolio/README.md

 --------------------------------------------------

 About Me
-I am Maheshwari, a dedicated and skilled web developer.
+I am Moazzam, a dedicated and skilled web developer.
 My focus is on designing and developing user-friendly web experiences that simplify people's lives.
 With my expertise in various programming languages, frameworks, and databases, I strive to create robust and efficient solutions.
 I continuously stay updated with the latest industry trends and technologies to deliver cutting-edge solutions.
 Overall, I am committed to delivering excellence and ensuring that my work adds value to people's lives.

 Download CV